 The extrovert thrives on activity, the presence of other people, and much going on at once.
 When s/he has a task that requires total focus, therefore, it is much harder to muster up that focus and complete the task quickly and adroitly.
 The introvert, on the other hand, is comfortable going off by him/herself, focusing only on the task at hand, and getting it done well.
 If productivity is important to an organization, the introvert will be hugely important as well.

 Thus, it’s true that introverts rule the day and bring more value to an organization than ever before.
 The wise hiring manager will understand this!

 ABOUT THE AUTHOR

-Julie Ellis is working as the writer for Premier Essay and finds her inspiration in the educational help to gifted students.
+Julie Ellis is a freelance writer who finds her inspiration in the educational help to gifted students.
 Master’s degree in Journalism allows her to follow her passion and help students around the world.
 Julie’s Twitter.